fpuma/Pina/README.md

 # Pina
-Pina is a header only Entity-Component-System library
+Pina is a Entity-Component-System library